exakat/php-dictionary/dictionary/scheme.ini.rst

 Scheme is a format for a string.

-For example, URL have a scheme.
-It is one of the component of a URL parsed by parse_str().
+For example, URL, emails, dates have a scheme.
+It may be parsed from a string into atomic elements, and formatted back as a string.

 See also https://www.php.net/manual/fr/function.parse-url.php